ENHANCE-PET/LION/README.md

 If you want to have a quick glance at the segmentation by having a rotation MIP with the obtained segmentations overlayed all you need is to add the -gen-mip flag to your command.

-Here's how you can apply thresholding for SUV 2.5:
 ```bash
 lionz -d /path/to/dummy/image/directory -m fdg -gen-mip
 ```